unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway/how-to-open.md

 “meaning-based” translation).

-The first step is to identify if an adequate unrestricted Literal Bible *and* and adequate unrestricted Dynamic Bible exists in the Gateway Language, by which is meant:
+The first step is to identify if an adequate unrestricted Literal Bible *and* an adequate unrestricted Dynamic Bible exists in the Gateway Language, by which is meant:

 -   **adequate** — the Bible text should be in a structured digital format